isauwwebdev/isauwwebsite/README.md

 3. Rename the downloaded file to serviceAccountKey.json, and save it in the root directory
 4. `node exportFirestoreToCSVComp (name of database that you want to export eg. stamp-quest)`

+## To Access .env File in Vercel

+### Steps to Add Environment Variables

+1. **Navigate to Your Project on Vercel:**
+   - Log in to your Vercel account and select your project from the dashboard.

+2. **Access Environment Variables Settings:**
+   - Go to the "Settings" tab of your project.
+   - Select "Environment Variables" from the sidebar.

+3. **Add Each Environment Variable:**
+   - Click the "Add New" button to create a new environment variable.
+   - Enter the key and value exactly as they appear in your `.env.local` file.
+Make sure the keys start with `REACT_APP_` as required by Create React App.
+     For example:
+     - **Key:** `REACT_APP_FIREBASE_API_KEY`
+     - **Value:** `YourFirebaseAPIKey`

+4. **Select Environment:**
+   - Choose the environment you want these variables to be available in (`Production`, `Preview`, or `Development`).

+5. **Deploy Your Project:**
+   - After adding all necessary variables, deploy or redeploy your Vercel project so that it can access these variables during build and runtime.

+6. **Access Variables in Code:**
+   - Your environment variables will be accessible in your React app via `process.env.REACT_APP_YOUR_VARIABLE`.

+### Tips:
+- Ensure that your `.env.local` file is added to `.gitignore` to avoid pushing sensitive data to your repository.
+- Do not expose any sensitive keys or credentials directly in your codebase.

 ## Available Scripts

 In the project directory, you can run: